Basic information

 You can install the recent version of nonprobsvy package from main branch Github with:

-remotes::install_github("ncn-foreigners/nonprobsvy")or install the stable version from CRAN
+pak::pkg_install("ncn-foreigners/nonprobsvy")or install the stable version from CRAN

 install.packages("nonprobsvy")or development version from the dev branch

-remotes::install_github("ncn-foreigners/nonprobsvy@dev")Basic idea
+pak::pkg_install("ncn-foreigners/nonprobsvy@dev")Basic idea

-Consider the following setting where two samples are available: non-probability (denoted as S_A) and probability (denoted as S_B) where set of auxiliary variables (denoted as \boldsymbol{X}) is available for both sources while Y and \boldsymbol{d} (or \boldsymbol{w}) is present only in probability sample.
+Consider the following setting where two samples are available: non-probability (denoted as S_{\text{NP}}) and probability (denoted as S_{\text{P}}) where a set of auxiliary variables (denoted as \boldsymbol{X}) is available for both sources, the target variable Y is observed in the non-probability sample, and design or calibrated weights (\boldsymbol{d} or \boldsymbol{w}) are observed in the probability sample.

 | Sample | Auxiliary variables \boldsymbol{X} | Target variable Y | Design (\boldsymbol{d}) or calibrated (\boldsymbol{w}) weights | |